 When you’re young at heart, it can be difficult to remember that your body is changing even when your outlook on life isn’t – and that’s certainly true when it comes to how you physically respond to exercise.
-Barring any health issues, your body is at its strongest and most resilient when you’re in your twenties, capable of handling intense activity (and earning you bragging rights for eight-minute miles) often.
-However, your thirties and beyond can naturally bring about steady weight gain, loss of lean muscle mass, lower hormone levels, increased risk of cardiovascular disease and more.
+Barring any health issues, your body is at its strongest and most resilient when you’re in your twenties, often capable of handling intense activity (and earning you bragging rights for eight-minute miles).
+However, your thirties and beyond can naturally bring about gradual weight gain, loss of lean muscle mass, lower hormone levels, increased risk of cardiovascular disease, and more.
 A lot to digest?
 Sure.
 Something you have the power to positively affect?
 You bet your high school football trophies.

-Adjusting your approach to cardio, strength and flexibility training can help you deal with these changes and concerns in an effective way.
-Rethinking your workout can also help address other challenges that may arise, like lack of time, family and job demands and stress.
-It’s about listening to your body, considering your lifestyle and finding a balance of exercise techniques that work for you.
+Adjusting your approach to cardio, strength, and flexibility training can help you deal with these changes and concerns.
+Rethinking your workout can also help address other challenges that may arise, like lack of time, family responsibilities, professional demands, and stress.
+It’s about listening to your body, considering your lifestyle, and finding a balance of exercise techniques that work for you.

-Let’s take a look at how you can shift your exercise routine to stay fit, safely, through the decades.
+Let’s take a look at how you can shift your exercise routine to safely stay fit through the decades.

 Cardio: Aerobic activity is a crucial component of achieving and maintaining a healthy weight – even walking can help address belly fat, a common issue for many men who begin carrying extra pounds.
-While regular cardio sessions are important and shouldn’t be ditched, you can try incorporating high-intensity interval training (HIIT), which requires you to alternate between intense activity periods and less-intense recovery periods.
+While regular cardio sessions are important and shouldn’t be ditched, you can try incorporating high-intensity training with intervals, which requires you to alternate between intense activity periods and less-intense recovery periods.

-HIIT boosts your metabolism and VO2 max (your oxygen use during your highest level of activity) better than steady-state cardio, like jogging at the same pace.
-HIIT can fatigue you faster, though, so remember: duration matters.
+This approach boosts your metabolism and VO2 max (your oxygen use during your highest level of activity) better than steady-state cardio, like jogging at the same pace.
+You can fatigue faster, though, so remember: duration matters.
 Try interval training with the cardio activity you normally do, performing two to three minutes of intense activity followed by an equal amount of recovery time.
 Repeat that cycle four or five times.

 Strength: Now’s the time to make sure you’re including strength training exercises into your workout routine.
 Why?
 Your testosterone levels are beginning to decline—which may not be an inevitable sign of aging but rather a result of underlying health issues that can be treated – and it’s getting harder to build strong, lean muscle mass.
-Lifting weights will also help you avoid packing on excess pounds – something you may be worried about if your changing lifestyle keeps you from being as active (or mindful of your diet) as you would like.
+Lifting weights will also help you avoid packing on excess pounds – something you may be worried about if your changing lifestyle keeps you from being as active (and mindful of your diet) as you would like.
 Aim to do eight to 10 strength exercises at least two non-consecutive days a week.

 Cardio: As your metabolism slows, so does your ability to burn fat and calories.
 Interval training will continue to combat weight gain, but becoming more active in your everyday life will also help keep you fit.
 Take the stairs instead of the elevator, walk a few blocks to get lunch instead of ordering in, or bike to work, if your commute allows.
 Getting back into the team sports you enjoyed in the past is another great way to add more activity.
 Join an adult league that meets once or twice a week.
-Or commit to a class like boxing on the weekend, when you have more time and a break from the demands of the work week.
+Or commit to a weekend class like boxing.

-Strength: As your hormones and muscle mass continue to naturally decline, weight training becomes even more essential to slow muscle and bone loss.
-Your tendons and joints, however, aren’t as sturdy as they used to be, so you may want to incorporate some bodyweight moves into your regimen if traditional weight lifting becomes too difficult.
-Try exercises like push-ups, side planks, lunges, squats, pull-ups and sit-ups.
+Strength: As your hormones and muscle mass naturally decline, weight training becomes even more essential to slow muscle and bone loss.
+Your tendons and joints, however, aren’t as sturdy as they used to be, so you may want to incorporate some bodyweight moves into your regimen if traditional weight lifting becomes risky.
+Try exercises like push-ups, side planks, lunges, squats, pull-ups, and sit-ups.
 Continue aiming for eight to 10 strength moves on two non-consecutive days a week.

-Flexibility: Though you may have incorporated some techniques to maintain your flexibility in your thirties, what you’re doing may not be enough to keep your muscles as pliable as you’d like today.
+Flexibility: Though you may have incorporated some techniques to maintain flexibility in your thirties, you may need to do more now to keep your muscles as pliable as you’d like today.
 Get yourself a foam roller for your fortieth birthday.
 This inexpensive prop alleviates knots that block circulation and keep your muscles from loosening up.
 Before every workout, roll taut muscles – your back, neck, calves – back and forth on the foam, spending 10 to 15 seconds on each area.
 Practices like stretching become even more important and should be done several times a week.

-Cardio: Even though you’re not a kid anymore, you should still aim to do workouts that challenge you and have you breathing hard, especially since risk factors associated with heart disease – like hypertension or high cholesterol – often surface during this decade.
-Aerobic exercise can help address those factors, strengthen your heart muscle and keep your waistline from expanding.
+Cardio: Aim to do workouts that challenge you and have you breathing hard, especially since risk factors associated with heart disease – like hypertension or high cholesterol – often surface during this decade.
+Aerobic exercise can help address those factors, strengthen your heart muscle, and keep your waistline from expanding.
 Plus, 30 minutes of aerobic activity can improve sexual stamina – something to remember if you’re experiencing low libido.
-If high-impact workouts such as running, jumping rope or certain cardio classes put too much stress on your joints and tendons, try lower-impact workouts like walking, cycling, lap swimming, or training on an elliptical or rowing machine.
+If high-impact workouts such as running, jumping rope, or certain cardio classes put too much stress on your joints and tendons, try lower-impact workouts like walking, cycling, lap swimming, or training on an elliptical or rowing machine.

 Strength: Continued resistance training keeps muscles strong and able to perform everyday tasks.
-Multi-joint moves, like the shoulder press or leg press, are ideal as they utilize more areas of your body.
+Multi-joint moves, like the shoulder press or leg press, are ideal as they engage more areas of your body.
 If you’re concerned about stability, consider starting with weight machines until you gain a better sense of control and then progress to more dynamic exercises (using free weights, for example), which aid in improving your bone density – key in preventing osteoporosis.

 Your 60s and Beyond